SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 #### `api_helpers.py`

-* **Responsibility**: Provides helper functions used across the API layer, primarily for handling streaming data.
+* **Responsibility**: Provides helper functions used across the API layer, primarily for handling streaming data and workflow override management.
 * **Key Functions**:
     * `build_response_json()`: Constructs a **single streaming JSON chunk**.
 It acts as a dispatcher, calling the appropriate chunk-building method on the `ResponseBuilderService` based on the globally set `API_TYPE`.
     * `extract_text_from_chunk()`: Parses an incoming data chunk from an LLM backend and extracts the text content, handling multiple formats (SSE, plain JSON).
     * `sse_format()`: Formats a string into the correct Server-Sent Event (SSE) structure.
+    * `get_model_name()`: Returns the model identifier for API responses.
+When a workflow override is active, returns `username:workflow` format; otherwise returns just the username.
+    * `parse_model_field()`: Parses the model field from incoming API requests and extracts a workflow name if one is specified.
+Supports formats like `username:workflow`, `workflow`, and `username:workflow:latest`.
+    * `set_workflow_override()`: Sets the global workflow override from the model field.
+Called at the start of request processing.
+    * `clear_workflow_override()`: Clears the workflow override.
+Called at the end of request processing.
+    * `get_active_workflow_override()`: Returns the currently active workflow override, if any.

 ### `Middleware/services/`